Make Your Own Yoghurt

 Tip

 The amount of sugar you need depends on how much is already in your soya milk.
 For best results, aim for a total of 5% sugar—meaning 5 grams per 100 ml of soya milk.
 Check the nutrition label to see how much sugar is already there.
-For example, if it says 3 grams per 100 ml, that’s 3%, so you’ll need to add 2 more grams per 100 ml (or 20 grams for 1 liter).
-Just check the label and top up as needed to reach 5%!
+For example, if it says 3 grams per 100 ml, that’s 3%, so you’ll need to add 2 more grams per 100 ml (or 20 grams for 1 litre).
+Just check the label and top up as needed to reach 5%

 Coconut Cream Yoghurt